hyjeko/hyjeko.github.io/Readme.md

 - Update the intersection graphic and computed area when the sketch is moved (i.e. clicked and dragged)
 - Provide a layer control to toggle the visibility of your flight area
 - Add unit/snapshot tests
+- [MapStore](/src/stores/MapStore.ts) might be getting a bit bloated.
+Time for refactoring?
 - <insert your awesome idea here!>

 ## For Backend Developers